 Discover how this two-time James Beard Award nominee pioneered the use of fresh, local ingredients in Puerto Rican cuisine.

 Chef Gabriel Hernández, executive chef of Puerto Rico's first farm-to-table restaurant, Verde Mesa, has made a name for himself by transforming fresh, locally sourced ingredients into culinary masterpieces.
 Since the restaurant's founding in 2009, he has embraced sustainable farming and elevated it to new heights in his cooking.
-Every dish this Trujillo Alto native whips up is an explosion of bright colors and mouthwatering seasonings, a feast for the senses that showcases the freshest seasonal produce — imagine local yellowfin tuna paired with papaya, pumpkin, and bok choy.
+Every dish Hernández whips up is an explosion of bright colors and mouthwatering seasonings, a feast for the senses that showcases the freshest seasonal produce — imagine local yellowfin tuna paired with papaya, pumpkin, and bok choy.
 A semifinalist in the James Beard Foundation's Best Chef of the South category in 2018 and a finalist in 2024.
 Dig into Chef Hernánez's journey from childhood cooking memories to becoming a leader in farm-to-fork dining, both deeply rooted in his Boricua culture and commitment to sustainability.

 Verde Mesa dishes.